 Child Custody Lawyer Walnut Creek, CA

-A child custody lawyer Walnut Creek, CA trusts handles real, practical issues that arise between separating parents in relation to when and where each parent has custodial time with the kids.
+A child custody lawyer Walnut Creek, California trusts handles real, practical issues that arise between separating parents in relation to when and where each parent has custodial time with the kids.
 Most parent’s find themselves concerned with the potential of losing significant time with their children.
 The court’s primary concern is the best interests of the child.
 To determine what situation is in the best interest of the child, the court considers several factors, but let’s come back to that later.
 Above all, seek a reputable child custody lawyer in Walnut Creek, one with compassion, who will listen and understand your situation and be able to guide you through the challenges in the road ahead.

-Here are important terms to understand as you see a Walnut Creek, CA Child Custody Lawyer.
+Here are important terms to understand as you see a Walnut Creek, CA child custody lawyer.

 Legal Custody – The parent with legal custody makes the decisions relating to the health, education and welfare of their child.
 Parents can share joint legal custody or one parent can have sole legal custody (CA Family Code sections 3003 and 3006).
 Custody is often defined with a percentage (%), such as 50/50, 70/30, etc.